 Forget about hitchhiking as a group or as a couple—true or false?

 It might be easier for solo travellers but couples or friends can successfully hitchhike their way around the country.
-On the New Zealand forum, Julie said this about the four drivers who helped them go from Tongario to Whakapapa: “I don’t know if they remember us but a year later, we still do!”
+Julie, one of our member, said this about the four drivers who helped them go from Tongario to Whakapapa: “I don’t know if they remember us but a year later, we still do!”

 That said, groups of more than two people may find it difficult to hitchhike, including for practical reasons (not enough room in most cars!).

 You’re in!
 You have your backpack on and you’re checking the map, planning for the day… follow these tips to make this first experience easier!